 To be eligible for Title V-B (1), districts must meet the following criteria:

-- Average daily attendance of less than 600 students; or all schools in the LEA must reside within a county with a population density of less than 10 people per square mile (Forest and Iron Counties)
+1. Average daily attendance of fewer than 600 students or all schools in the LEA must reside within a county with a population density of fewer than 10 people per square mile (Forest and Iron Counties), and